Global Refugee Resettlement: Background and Selected Issues

 U.S. Policy and Congressional Role

-The United States participates in refugee resettlement processes at both the national and global level.
-The U.S. refugee admissions program is administered by the Bureau of Population, Refugees, and Migration (PRM) of the Department of State, and authorized by the Immigration and Nationality Act, as amended, which uses a definition of a refugee that conforms with that of the Refugee Convention.
+The United States has participated in refugee resettlement processes at both the national and global level.
+The U.S. refugee admissions program is administered by the Bureau of Population, Refugees, and Migration (PRM) of the Department of State, and authorized by the Immigration and Nationality Act (INA), which uses a definition of a refugee that conforms with that of the Refugee Convention.
 Resettlement referrals from and in consultation with UNHCR and other entities (such as a U.S. embassy, U.S. government agency, or a designated NGO) help inform the U.S. refugee admissions process.
-In addition, members of groups of U.S. “special humanitarian concern,” designated by the Department of State in consultation with the Department of Homeland Security, UNHCR, NGOs, and other experts, may be considered for U.S. refugee admission without a referral from one of these entities.
-The U.S. worldwide refugee admissions ceiling is set by the President after consultation with Congress.
-It has varied in the last 10 years, ranging from 18,000 in FY2020 to 125,000 annually between FY2022–FY2025.
+In addition, members of groups of U.S. "special humanitarian concern," designated by the Department of State in consultation with the Department of Homeland Security (DHS), UNHCR, NGOs, and other experts, may be considered for U.S. refugee admission without a referral from one of these entities.
+Under the INA, the U.S. worldwide refugee admissions ceiling is set annually by the President after consultation with Congress.
+In January 2025, President Trump issued an executive order (E.O.) to suspend the U.S. refugee program.
+During the suspension, refugees may be admitted only if the Secretaries of State and DHS determine that their entry is in the U.S. national interest.
 For more information, see CRS Report R47399, U.S. Refugee Admissions Program.

-At the global level, the United States generally supports UNHCR and its global refugee resettlement program and engages in U.S. humanitarian diplomacy efforts with other countries.
-While Congress’s role in refugee resettlement is limited, it has lent bipartisan support to UNHCR’s work, primarily through funding the Migration and Refugee Assistance account in annual State Department-Foreign Operations appropriations.
-Looking ahead, Congress may broadly consider U.S. humanitarian funding levels, and may oversee Administration funding of and/or support for global refugee resettlement given increased displacement worldwide.
-It could also consider the pros and cons of alternatives to resettlement and whether best practices undertaken in other countries have possible application in the United States.
-As one example, the U.S. Welcome Corps, launched in 2023, is modeled after Canada's Private Sponsorship of Refugees program.
+At the global level, the United States has generally supported UNHCR and its global refugee resettlement program and engaged in U.S. humanitarian diplomacy efforts with other countries.
+Congress has lent bipartisan support to UNHCR's work, primarily through funding the Migration and Refugee Assistance account in annual State Department-Foreign Operations appropriations.
+Looking ahead, Congress may broadly consider U.S. humanitarian funding levels, whether to expand or limit U.S. support for global refugee resettlement, and possible oversight activities.
+Congress could also consider the pros and cons of alternatives to resettlement and whether best practices undertaken in other countries have possible application in the United States, such as the U.S. Welcome Corps, launched in 2023, which is modeled after Canada's Private Sponsorship of Refugees program (though refugee case processing activities are currently suspended).